 Using Mustard as a Primer on your Pork Back Ribs

 If you are going to use yellow mustard as a primer to help keep the seasoning in place during the smoke then use this rule.
 A little goes a long way!
 Remember, you are just wanting to get a light even coat that creates a stick for the spice rub.
 Too much mustard and you will know, and not in a good way.

 The 3-2-1 Rib Method on your Traeger Grill

-I prefer Central Texas bbq sauce as it is not as sweet as KC or Memphis style barbecue sauce which is heavy on brown sugar and molasses.
+I prefer Central Texas bbq sauce as it is not as sweet as KC or Memphis style barbecue sauce which is heavy on sugar and molasses.
 If that is your thing then go for it.
 It is a personal preference rather than a right way vs wrong way.

-Wood Pellets for Pellet Grills
+What are the best Wood Pellets for Pellet Grills

 The type of pellet is a pretty hot topic with those that use pellet grills.
 Everyone has their opinion but the one they can all agree on is that make sure you are buying a quality wood pellet that does not have any filler.

-How to Reheat Ribs
+How do you Reheat Pork Spare Ribs

 When making ribs I will usually do a few extra racks of ribs more than I need to use for dinner later in the week.
 My version of meal prepping I guess.
 To reheat them you can place them with the bone side of the ribs down on a rimmed baking sheet and then lightly cover with some more foil.

 Pro Tip: When the bone marrow begins to bubble, the ribs have warmed through.
 Give them a quick baste of BBQ sauce and they are ready!

-Burnt End Syle Ribs
+How Do you make Burnt End Syle Ribs

 Cut the cooked, and chilled, ribs down into individual ribs and then toss them with BBQ sauce and brown sugar in a medium sized bowl.
 Smoke, super smoke if that is an option for you, uncovered at 275º for 30 minutes.
 Stack ’em on a plate and enjoy!

-More Recipes for Traeger Grill
+More Recipes to use with your Traeger Grill

 A lot of my recipes that I develop during the summer I create using my Traeger Pellet Grill so I don’t have to turn the oven on in the house.
 So next time you need to crank on the oven ask yourself, “Can I throw this on the Traeger?”
 Chances are the answer is yes.